Here’s a delicious vegetarian spaghetti squash with marinara that boasts filling protein and lots of taste.

-How to make spaghetti squash marinara?
+How to make spaghetti squash with marinara?
 These low-carb “noodles” deliver a surprise punch of protein.

-If you love spaghetti squash recipes, your tastebuds will savor this tasty spaghetti squash.
-Enjoy this yummy spaghetti squash recipe for lunch or dinner!
+If you love spaghetti squash recipes, your tastebuds will savor this tasty spaghetti squash for lunch or dinner!

 But I didn’t have any other protein to add to dinner.
 Until…I eyed the cottage cheese in the back of the fridge.